 Recipient of A+ grade and four departmental awards: The Frederick Barnard White Prize in Architecture (Princeton University Department of Art & Archaeology), The Walter Phelps Hall Prize in European History (Princeton University Department of History), the Urban Studies Thesis Prize (Princeton University Program in Urban Studies), & the Hellenic Studies Senior Thesis Prize (Princeton University Seeger Center for Hellenic Studies).

-See references to Harrison’s many Doxiadis and ekistics-related presentations on the “happenings” page.
+See references to my many Doxiadis and ekistics-related presentations on the “writings” page.